petericebear/search-behavior-analysis-collector/README.md

 ## Data Structure

-The collector sends data in the following format:
+The collector sends data in two different formats depending on the type of data being sent:

+### Event Payload
 ```javascript
 {
   events: [